-Of course!
+Of course this had to be first, it's the main reason you're coming to Airlie Beach!
 74 beautiful islands of paradise make up the Whitsunday Islands and the best way to explore this popular destination is by a sailing tour.
 There are many different sailing tours to choose from, from racing maxi yachts to Pirates of the Caribbean style schooners.
 Depending on how much time you have in Airlie Beach, you can choose from 1 day sailing trips to 5 night liveaboards!
-See our Guide to the Whitsundays here...
+See our Guide to the Whitsundays...

 Located on the largest of the Whitsunday Islands, Whitehaven Beach is the most popular draw card to Airlie Beach.
 Most of the sailing tours will include a visit to Whitehaven Beach but there are many other ways to experience the crystal clear waters and white silica sands of this infamous beach!
 Depending on your budget, there are Helicopter Tours, Scenic Flights and 1 Day Cruises that head out to the island.

 4. Explore the Great Barrier Reef at Reefworld

 As the Whitsundays are located within the Great Barrier Reef Marine Park, most sailing tours to the islands will include a snorkelling and / or scuba diving stop at one of the area's fringing reefs.
 However if you want to get serious, a visit to the Reefworld is a must!
 Reefworld is a platoon that sits upon Hardy Reef and can be reached by a boat transfer.
 The platoon has sun decks, a waterslide into the ocean, an underwater observatory, dive centre, snorkel hire, massage facilities and buffet lunch options.

 5. Sea Kayaking